-The Arizona Wildlife Federation (AWF) conducts Becoming an Outdoor Woman (BOW ®) twice a year at Friendly Pines Camp outside Prescott, AZ in the spring and late summer.
+The Arizona Wildlife Federation (AWF) conducts Becoming an Outdoors-Woman (BOW ®) twice a year at Friendly Pines Camp outside Prescott, AZ in the spring and early fall.
 AWF also hosts a Deluxe BOW in the desert at Saguaro Lake Ranch in January or February.
 The three-day workshops begin at noon Friday and end shortly after noon the following Sunday.

 BOW gives women (18 and older) the opportunity to learn about hunting, fishing and related activities in a relaxed and informal atmosphere.
 Skills such as gun safety, shooting, angling (including fly fishing), camping, Dutch-oven cooking, map and compass reading, marksmanship with rifle and bow are taught.
 A complete list of courses which you may find at BOW can be found at BOW Class Descriptions